Skip to main content

 (b) Required household combinations.
 Separate food benefit household status may not be granted to persons described in (1) through (4) of this subsection even if they customarily purchase food and prepare meals for home consumption separate and apart from the others.
 Persons living together that must be included in the food benefit household include:

-(2) children, 21 years of age and younger, who live with their natural or adoptive parent(s) or stepparent(s);
+(2) children 21 years of age and younger who live with their natural or adoptive parent(s) or stepparent(s);

 (3) children who are 17 years of age and younger and live with, and are under the parental control of, a household member other than their natural or adoptive parent(s) or stepparent(s).

-(C) This provision does not apply to foster children or children placed in the home by Developmental Disabilities Services; or
+(B) This provision does not apply to foster children or children placed in the home by Developmental Disabilities Services; or

-(4) persons who live together and customarily purchase and prepare meals together except, per (c) of this Section.
+(4) persons who live together and customarily purchase and prepare meals together except per (c) of this Section.

-(2) A child who lives with a parent on weekends and occasionally at other times may be claimed as part of the parent's food benefit household as long as the child is not included in another active food benefit household.
-In instances where both the father and mother of the child participate in the Supplemental Nutrition Assistance Program (SNAP) during the same month, the parent who has the child the majority of the time is authorized to include the child in his or her SNAP household.
+(2) A child who lives with a parent at least one day per month and eats with the household may be a part of the parent's food benefit household as long as the child is not included in another active food benefit household.
+In instances where both the child's parents participate in SNAP during the same month, the parent who has the child the majority of the time includes the child in that parent's SNAP household.
+When the child lives in each parent's home the same amount of time, the parent who adds the child to SNAP first includes the child.

 (e) Persons ineligible for SNAP food benefits.
 Persons who are ineligible to receive SNAP food benefits as separate households or as a member of any household include:

-(1) certain non-household members as specified, per OAC 340:50-5-5;
+(1) certain non-household members , per OAC 340:50-5-5;

 (2) households or household members participating in a food distribution program operated by Indian tribal organizations, per OAC 340:50-5-7;